 Can You Freeze It?

-Freezing poutine is not recommended, as the fries tend to become mushy when thawed, and the cheese curds lose their signature squeaky texture.
+Freezing poutine fries is not recommended, as the fries tend to become mushy when thawed, and the cheese curds lose their signature squeaky texture.

 If you want to prep poutine in advance, consider making the fries and gravy separately and assembling them just before serving.